BetaPundit/skyris/README.md

 > **Note:** This project uses **Flutter version 3.27.2**.
 For managing multiple Flutter versions, consider using **FVM** (Flutter Version Management).

+## APIs Used

+This app uses the following APIs:

+- **OpenWeather API**: Used for fetching current weather data and forecasts
+  - Requires an API key from [OpenWeather](https://openweathermap.org/api)
+  - Free tier allows up to 60 calls/minute
+- **GeoDB Cities API**: Used for city search functionality
+  - Requires an API key from [APINinjas](https://www.api-ninjas.com/api/city)
+  - Free tier allows up to 10000 calls/month

 ## Getting Started

 ### Prerequisites